 Testing the Automation Flow

-Testing involves running a simple command and checking the logs.
-Setting the logging level to debug shows every request and response between the AI and the browser.
-This level of detail helps find why a task might fail.
-You can see if the browser failed to find a button or if the website blocked the request.
+Testing mostly means running a simple task and checking the logs.
+Setting the logging level to debug shows every request and response between the AI and the browser, which helps explain whether a task failed because of the page, the prompt, or the workflow.

-• Real-time Monitoring: Tool to track the status of long-running tasks.
+- Real-time Monitoring: Tools to track the status of long-running tasks.

 Chrome DevTools MCP Server